Kemberly-Eliscar/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 - [ ] Mention two parts of Express that you learned about this week.
+    1. I learned that Express is just pre-written JS code that is a bunch of if/else statements.
+For example,       "if user asks for 'this', send them back 'that'".

+    2. I also learned that Express adds extra functionality to our server like Routing, Middleware support and      a more eloquent API.

 - [ ] Describe Middleware?
+    1. Functions that get request and response, can perform operations on them, and can either move into the        next middleware, or return a response back to the client.

 - [ ] Describe a Resource?
+    1. A resource is an object or data that can communicate with the client of our API.

 - [ ] What can the API return to help clients know if a request was successful?
+    1. An API can return a response, for a successful response a response in the 200's would be appropriate.

 - [ ] How can we partition our application into sub-applications?
+    1. Express Router

 ## Minimum Viable Product